 Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

-This is because Observability best practices provide a set of guidelines for sustained and efficient development which are compliant with standards and regulations while providing a path for continuous improvement.
+This is because Observability best practices provide a set of guidelines for sustained, efficient development that comply with standards and regulations, while also providing a path for continuous improvement.

 Wait, what is observability?

 Observability is the extent to which you can understand a complex system’s internal state or condition based only on knowledge of its external outputs in real time.
-Observability analyzes telemetric data for resolving issues and keeping the system efficient and reliable.
-Data like metrics, traces, and logs are analyzed to gain actionable knowledge or insights.
+Observability analyzes telemetric data to resolve issues and keep the system efficient and reliable.
+Data such as metrics, traces, and logs are analyzed to gain actionable insights.

-As per recent studies, companies using observability on some level have witnessed improvements in system uptime and reliability, real-user experience, and developer productivity and an increase in operational efficiency and security management.
+According to recent studies, companies that use observability at some level have witnessed improvements in system uptime and reliability, user experience, developer productivity, and operational efficiency and security management.

 Having understood observability and its importance, let us look at 10 observability best practices every DevOps engineer should implement.

-You need to have a detailed knowledge of the physical platform to identify all possible data feed sources.
+You need detailed knowledge of the physical platform to identify all possible data feed sources.

-Different platforms and systems require different monitoring and observability approaches, and understanding the unique characteristics of your platform can help you optimize your observability practices.
+Different platforms and systems require distinct monitoring and observability approaches, and understanding your platform’s unique characteristics can help you optimize your observability practices.

 Some factors to consider for understanding your platform are: